dstogov/ir/README.md

 a set of algorithms for optimization, scheduling, register allocation and code generation.
 The resulting generated in-memory code, may be directly executed.

-This is not a stable finished product yet.
-It’s still under active development.
-It was started as a base for development of the next generation JIT compiler for PHP-9, but it's completely PHP independent.

 A presentation about IR framework design and implementation details is available at [researchgate](https://www.researchgate.net/publication/374470404_IR_JIT_Framework_a_base_for_the_next_generation_JIT_for_PHP).

+IR is used as a base for PHP JIT since PHP-8.4.
+It's also used as a back-end for experemental [Rationl C Compiler](http://github.com/dstogov/rcc).

+Anyway, this is not a stable finished product yet.
+It’s still under development.

 ## IR - Intermediate Representation